chznbaum/mernmom/_posts/2016-11-07-get-involved-forming-a-local-coding-group-for-growth-and-community.markdown

 layout: post
 title: "Get Involved!
 Forming a Local Coding Group for Growth and Community"
 date: 2016-11-07 07:00:00 -0500
+description: "When learning to code, you're often your own worst enemy.
+Speedy learning slows to a crawl and you start to wonder if you were cut out to code at all or if you were really an imposter all along.
+One good way to avoid this self-defeating spiral is to surround yourself with fellow coders as often as you can manage."
 image:
   feature: /assets/startup-849794.jpg
 categories: